 nvm install node

-One major thing that you should always remember is that the nvm is generally a developmental environment tool, for example, your local machine.
-It is also not frequently used on production servers.
-In case of development environments and multi-projects scenarios, nvm is a very efficient tool which simply your multiple Node.js version management.
+One major thing that you should always remember is that nvm is generally a development environment tool for your local machine.
+It is not frequently used on production servers.
+In development environments and multi-project scenarios, nvm is a very efficient tool which simplifies your multiple Node.js version management.

 Troubleshooting Common Issues